The Zero Mortgage Advantage:

 12. Is Halal financing available throughout Canada?
 Is financing also available for commercial and rental properties?

-Musharakah home financing is available for any residential property across Canada, except in Quebec, which will be available shortly.
-Please, stay updated on the changes by signing up for our newsletter.
+Musharakah home financing is available for any residential property across Canada.
 You have to live in the same house you are financing; however, you may rent a portion of the property.

 We are currently working on a commercial product and would encourage you to check back with us in the near future.